-I’m very excited about some upcoming concerts this week in SoCal with a new quintet featuring my trio bandmates Chris Tordini and Dan Weiss as well as special guests Nicole Mitchell and Joshua White.
-We’ll play on Oct.
-26 at the Irvine Barclay Theatre on a split bill with Nicole Mitchell’s “When Life’s Door Opens,” and then we’ll also play on Oct.
+I recently enjoyed two concerts in SoCal with a new quintet featuring my trio bandmates Chris Tordini and Dan Weiss as well as special guests Nicole Mitchell and Joshua White.
+We played on Oct.
+26 at the Irvine Barclay Theatre on a split bill with Nicole Mitchell’s “When Life’s Door Opens,” and then on Oct.
 27 in San Diego, on Bonnie Wright’s wonderful Fresh Sound series.
-I’m writing new music specifically for this new quintet and it’s such a privilege to collaborate with these 4 people who are among my favorite composer-improvisers on the planet.
-And thanks to Cristofer Gross for writing a preview article on the Barclay concert for the LA Times!
+I wrote new music specifically for this new quintet and it’s such a privilege to collaborate with these 4 amazing composer-improvisers!
+And thanks to Cristofer Gross for writing a preview article for the LA Times and to George Varga for the preview article in the San Diego Tribune!

 Our benefit concert for Puerto Rico hurricane relief was a beautiful concert and also raised $2,880!
 It featured many fantastic musicians including some of my faculty colleagues at UC Irvine as well as guest artists.
 I played on a set with Nicole Mitchell, Mark Dresser and Joshua White, and among other things we played a new piece I wrote for the occasion titled “Big Ocean, Small Mind.”
 For more information, please visit the FB public event link.